Protective Security Summit

 • Simone Wheatley Exec MBA, CISSP, ISO/IEC 27001 LA (National Security Lead, Microsoft)

-• Facilitated by Dr Pranit Anand (Cyber Security Stream Lead, UNSW Business School)
+• Facilitated by Dr Pranit Anand (Senior Lecturer, UNSW Business School)

 Panel Discussion